ryanjeffares/gracelang/style/style.md

   println("hello");
 end
 ```
-* A new level of indentation should appear after each new block opens, and indentation should ideally be 2 spaces
+* A new level of indentation should appear after each new block opens.
+Indentation can be any size, but constitency is best.
 ```
 func say_hello():
 println("hello");        // bad - no indentation
 end

 func say_goodbye():
+  if 0:
-    println("goodbye");  // bad - indentation is 4 spaces
+      println();         // bad - indentation is inconsistent
   end

-func say_hi():
-  println("hi");         // good - indentation is 2 spaces
+  println("goodbye");
 end
 ```